(#40) Why Did Jesus Leave?

 1. Share

 Today is Ascension Day.
-For most, that might provoke little more than “huh?”
+For most, that might provoke little more than “huh”?
 It is rare to find it on a calendar in the United States.
-But Catholics celebrate it as the “Feast of the Ascension” by attending mass.
-And, surprisingly, it is an official public holiday all across Indonesia and in many European countries like France, Germany and Sweden.
+Catholics celebrate it as the “Feast of the Ascension” by attending mass.
+And, surprisingly, it is an official public holiday across Indonesia and in many European countries like France, Germany and Sweden.

-In Germany, it has evolved into “herrenpartien” which literally means “men’s games” so the men use the holiday for an “outing”.
+In Germany, it has evolved into herrenpartien, which literally means “men’s games” so the men use the holiday for an “outing."
 In Sweden, people go out into the woods very early in the morning to hear the birds at sunrise.
-If one hears a cuckoo from the east or the west, that will be good luck for them.
-This trek into the woods is called gokatta or “early cuckoo morning”.
+If one hears a cuckoo from the east or the west, that is supposed to be good luck for them.
+This trek into the woods is called gokatta or “early cuckoo morning."
 In England, some celebrate Ascension Day by beating boundary markers with sticks.
 Don’t ask.

 Maybe it is good we don’t celebrate Ascension Day here.
 Who knows what it would look like now.